Taim Hasan: Life and career

 Taim Hasan, originally from Al-Shaykh Badr, was born on February 17, 1976, in Tartus, Syria's second-largest port city.
 By the age of 4 or 5, he moved with his family to Damascus.
-He comes from a middle-class Syrian Alawite family that had no prior connection with the film business.
+He comes from a middle-class Syrian family that had no prior connection with the film business.
 His father, who finished his education in Germany, is a German language teacher whereas his mother is an Arabic language teacher.
 On July 1, 2004, he married the Syrian actress Dima Bayaa and they have two children named Ward and Fahad.

 He has confirmed that when he first applied to the Higher Institute of Dramatic Arts, he was rejected.
 However, when he applied for the second time in front of a committee headed by the Syrian actor Jamal Suliman, who was able to see the high potential and promise in Hassan, he was accepted.

 Since his graduation from the High Institute for Dramatic Arts in 2001, Hassan has been able to establish himself by taking influential roles in some of the most renowned Syrian television series.
 His first remembered role came in the year 2000 (while still completing his degree at the High Institute for Dramatic Arts) in the Syrian series The Philanderer Salem directed by Syrian director Hatem Ali.
 In the following year, Hassan took on his breakthrough role in the series Saladin also directed by Hatem Ali in which Hassan played the role of "the Fatimid Caliph Al-Aded Ledin Allah".
 By the year 2006, Hassan has starred in a number of Syrian series with some of Syria's most renowned and respected actors such as Jamal Suliman and Ayman Zeidan.

 Upon completing his role in the series "Along Days", a romantic drama in which he played the leading role, Hassan was approached to take on the title role of King Farouk, a major project in Egypt.
 Though this was not the first time that Hassan was offered the title role of a major historic figure, as he played the role of Syria's most famous poet, Nizar Qabbani, in the series "Nizar Qabbani" in 2005.
 It was later reported that Hassan was actually approached after a number of other Egyptian actors had turned down the role of Farouk.
 Not only was Hassan able to save a project that Dr. Lamis Gaber has spent the last 15 years of her life researching and writing, but he together with a team was able to turn it into a drama.
 In taking on the role of Farouk, Hassan who shares a resemblance to the Egyptian king, allegedly had to shave his hair during the four and a half months of shooting in addition to wearing a body-suit and heavy makeup to resemble Farouk in his final years on the throne.